 This heat sealer on amazon is my go-to for small projects and before I moved to Seattle I kept one in my shop and one in my garage for organization!
-(Fact: For several years after I got bitten by a brown recluse that was in a folded towel, I heat sealed all my spare linens in sealed bags!)

 DON’T: take the time to price items that are tiny and/or low value

 DO: use a heat sealer to group small items together

 This reduces time spent pricing and reduces the risk of small items being shoplifted.

 5. Locate Sources for Low Investment Inventory

 Thrifting, Auctions, and Garage Sales are standard sources for procuring booth inventory, but one of the most lucrative sources I located was my city’s Habitat for Humanity ReStore and the neighboring city’s Habitat ReStore.
-(It’s worth noting that the ReStore in the next city over consistently had lower prices and higher turnover, leading me to suspect not all ReStores are equal.)
+(Under different management, the ReStore in the next city over consistently had lower prices and higher turnover, leading me to suspect not all ReStores are equal.)

 There are certain items I have learned to look for when I visit the ReStore: chandeliers, small furniture, and vintage frames.
 Occasionally I discover great deals on unexpected and easily resellable items, like this pallet of dress forms that were $15-$20 each and resold in my booth for $35-$50.